 There are 8,000,000 different smoothies out there.
 Some are good, some not so much.
 I'm going to share my favorite 5 with you.
 If you're new to smoothies start here and then once you get a feel for what you like and what you don't.. you can branch out on your own!

 Step 2: Choose A Storage System.

-- I use THESE CUPS to batch prep my smoothies.
-They are sturdy enough to hold up to the freezer without cracking and come with lids.
-They are a bit of an initial investment ($17.99) but I wash and reuse them.
-I believe I have used them through 3 rounds of smoothie making so far.
+- Freezer Safe Disposable Cups: Pros - sturdy enough to hold up in freezer without cracking and come with lids (which is always nice for an "on the go" situation).
+Disposable if desired.
+Cons - They are a bit pricy ($17.99).
+I wash and reuse them.
+Thus far, I have used them through 3 rounds of smoothie making.

-- Ingredients: 1 cup almond milk, 1 cup leafy greens, 1 banana, 2-3 ice cube, 1 TBS peanut butter, 1 TBS chia seeds, 1/4 tsp vanilla extract, pinch of ground cinnamon.
+- Ingredients: 1 cup almond milk, 1 cup leafy greens, 1 banana, 2-3 ice cube, 1 TBS peanut butter, 1 TBS chia seeds, ¼ teaspoon vanilla extract, pinch of ground cinnamon.

 Step 4: Prep Your Ingredients.